Warhammer 40,000: Spin-off games and other media

 Games Workshop has expanded the Warhammer 40,000 universe over the years to include several spin-off games and fictional works.
 This expansion began in 1987, when Games Workshop asked Scott Rohan to write the first series of "literary tie-ins".
 This eventually led to the creation of Black Library, the publishing arm of Games Workshop, in 1997.
 The books published relate centrally to the backstory in the Warhammer universe.
 Black Library also publishes Warhammer 40,000 graphic novels.

-Several popular miniature game spin-offs were created, including Space Crusade, Space Hulk, Kill Team, Battlefleet Gothic, Epic 40,000, Inquisitor, Gorkamorka, Necromunda and Assassinorum: Execution Force.
+Several popular miniature game spin-offs were created, including Space Crusade, Space Hulk, Horus Heresy, Kill Team, Battlefleet Gothic, Epic 40,000, Inquisitor, Gorkamorka, Necromunda and Assassinorum: Execution Force.
 A collectible card game, Dark Millennium, was launched in October 2005 by Games Workshop subsidiary, Sabertooth Games.
 The story behind the card game begins at the end of the Horus Heresy arc in the game storyline and contains four factions: the Imperium, Orks, Aeldari and Chaos.